dashingsoft/pyarmor/docs/topic/obfuscation.rst

   pyarmor gen main.py my.config

   # Exclude "test" and all the path "test"
-  pyarmor cfg finder:exludes="test */test lib/a.py"
+  pyarmor cfg finder:excludes="test */test lib/a.py"

   # Include special script in package, for example, ext is not .py
   pyarmor cfg finder:includes="lib/extra.pyi"